SoporteTelemetic/Chart.LinearGauge.js/README.md

         startpoint: start image range, point from which image range starts, don't set it below or above scale range
         breakpoint: stop pointer range, point where color range stops, don't set it below or above scale range
         img: image that will shown for current range

+### textRanges:
+	array of objects, set text ranges for pointer which will accepted according to chart data value, object properties:

+        startpoint: start image range, point from which image range starts, don't set it below or above scale range
+        breakpoint: stop pointer range, point where color range stops, don't set it below or above scale range
+        text: text that will shown for current range

 # Sample Dataset Options